NOAA-ORR-ERD/adios_oil_database/documents/source/overview.rst

 `<https://response.restoration.noaa.gov/>`_

-The information in the database can be read online, dowloaded (in JSON format) for use with NOAA's GNOME model or other systems.
+The information in the database can be read online, downloaded (in JSON format) for use with NOAA's GNOME model or other systems.

 Related Projects